J-Class yacht Velsheda completes Pendennis refit

 by Chris Jefferies

-The 38.5 metre J-Class yacht was relaunched at Falmouth in August and has already made her return to the regatta scene at September's Maxi Yacht Rolex Cup.
+The 38.5 metre J-Class yacht was relaunched at Falmouth in August 2016 and made her return to the regatta scene at the 2016 Maxi Yacht Rolex Cup in September.

 Velsheda’s fifth refit (and her second at Pendennis) was part of her Lloyd’s 20-year survey.
 Captain Barnaby Henshaw-Depledge praised the close collaboration between Pendennis and the crew to complete the job in time.